Blue Earth County, Minnesota

-Blue Earth County is a county in the State of Minnesota.
+Blue Earth County is a county in the state of Minnesota.
 As of the 2020 census, the population was 69,112.
 Its county seat is Mankato.
 The county is named for the Blue Earth River and for the deposits of blue-green clay once evident along the banks of the Blue Earth River.
 Blue Earth County is part of the Mankato-North Mankato metropolitan area.

 History

-The area of Blue Earth County was once occupied by the Dakota Indians.
-French explorer Pierre-Charles Le Sueur was an early explorer in this area, arriving where the Minnesota and Blue Earth rivers meet.
-He made an unsuccessful attempt to mine copper from the blue earth.
+Dakota people lived and hunted in the area of Blue Earth County, particularly the Sisseton.
+French explorer Pierre-Charles Le Sueur was an early European explorer in this area, arriving where the Minnesota and Blue Earth rivers meet.
+He made an unsuccessful attempt to mine copper from the blue-green clay the Dakota used as paint.
 The area remained under French control until 1803 when it passed to the United States in the Louisiana Purchase.

 When Minnesota became a territory in 1849, the territorial government became interested in settling the river valley.
 In 1850 the first steamboat trip, starting in St. Paul, traveled on the Minnesota River and came to the Blue Earth River.
 The first Euro-American settlers, P. K. Johnson and Henry Jackson, debarked and settled in present-day Mankato.
 The ratification of the Mendota and Traverse des Sioux treaties in 1851 effectively forced the eastern Dakota to move to nearby reservations.

 The county of Blue Earth was created after a division of the Minnesota Territory on March 5, 1853, from portions of Dakota County and free territory.
 It was named for the Blue Earth River.
 The first government officials were appointed by Alexander Ramsey, the territorial governor.
 That October the first election was held, with 22 ballots being taken.